-Concurrent with the academic Landscape Architecture coursework, students participate in experiential learning by working with professional firms and local communities.
-In these settings, students' test their academic discoveries by responding to client demands through tangible sites, programs and construction budgets.
+Concurrent with the academic Landscape Architecture MLA and BLA programs' coursework, students participate in experiential learning by working in and engaging with professional firms and local communities.
+In these settings, students test their academic discoveries by responding to client requests based on actual site and programmatic conditions, as well as construction budgets.
 These practice experiences equip students with hands-on knowledge and allow them to move into their professional track early in their careers.

-Landscape Architecture students may acquire practice hours by working or interning in a professional setting, performing community service work, or by conducting independent, applied research projects related to the profession.
+Landscape architecture students may acquire practice hours by working or interning in a professional setting, performing community service work, or by conducting independent, applied research projects relevant to the profession.